ansys/pysystem-coupling/doc/source/contributing.rst

 generated from metadata queried from a running instance of System Coupling.

-For local development, you need to perform this additional generation step manually, following the installation as described above.
+For local development, you need to perform this additional generation step manually, after the preceding installation steps.

 .. code::